opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/y-gantry-assembly/index.md

   {{< container-image path="images/Y-Gantry-Assembly-Step-24-2.png" alt="Proper orientation of the X Idler Mount on the Y Gantry, with the screws pointing downwards." >}}

 25. Using four M5x25mm machine screws, attach the {{<tooltip>}}X Motor Mount{{<definition>}}FDM-0006{{</definition>}}{{</tooltip>}} and {{<tooltip>}}Gantry Umbilical Mount{{<definition>}}FDM-0010{{</definition>}}{{</tooltip>}} to the left side gantry assembly.
 The motor should be on top with the pulley facing downwards.
 The {{<tooltip>}}Gantry Umbilical Mount{{<definition>}}FDM-0010{{</definition>}}{{</tooltip>}} should be at the back, on the same side as the motor's cable connector.
-  {{< container-image path="images/Y-Gantry-Assembly-Step-25.png" alt="4 screws attaching the X Motor Moutn and Gantry Umbilical Mount" >}}
+  {{< container-image path="images/Y-Gantry-Assembly-Step-25.png" alt="4 screws attaching the X Motor Mount and Gantry Umbilical Mount" >}}
   {{< container-image path="images/Y-Gantry-Assembly-Step-25-2.png" alt="Detail view of the two screws holding in the Gantry Umbilical Mount" >}}

 26. Finally, mount the X axis limit switch to the {{<tooltip>}}Y Gantry{{<definition>}}FDM-0005{{</definition>}}{{</tooltip>}}.
 Secure it in place using two M3x8mm screws as shown in the image below.
 These screws tap directly into the print.